elvis-epx/IoT/mpy/README.md

 known timestamp.

 If an unexpected timestamp arrives, a ping packet is sent to the central, using the new putative timestamp.
-Only the legit central can send a valid confirmation, and will send a confirmation only if the putative timestamp is in range.
+Only the legit central can send a valid confirmation.
-The peripheral accepts the rebased timestamp when there is confirmation.
+Once the confirmation arrives, the peripheral rebases the timestamp.

 ### : Sleep + real-time